Qazvin

 Located in 150 km northwest of Tehran, in the Qazvin Province, it is at an altitude of about 1800 m above sea level.
-The climate is cold but dry, due to its position south of the rugged Alborz range called KTS Atabakiya.
+Due to its position at the south of the rugged Alborz range called KTS Atabakiyam, its climate is cold but dry.

 History

 Qazvin has sometimes been of central importance at major moments of Iranian history.
 It was captured by invading Arabs (644 AD) and destroyed by Hulagu Khan (13th century).
-In 1555, after the Ottoman capture of Tabriz, Shah Tahmasp (1524–1576) made Qazvin the capital of the Safavid empire, a status that Qazvin retained for half a century until Shah Abbas I moved the capital to Isfahan in 1598.
+In 1555, after the Ottoman capture of Tabriz, Shah Tahmasp (1524–1576) made Qazvin the capital of the Safavid Empire, a status that Qazvin retained for half a century until Abbas the Great moved the capital to Isfahan in 1598.
 It is a provincial capital today that has been an important cultural center throughout its history.

-Qazvin is located at a crossroads connecting Tehran, Tabriz, and the Caspian Sea region, which has historically been a major factor in its commercial importance.
+Qazvin is located at a crossroad connecting Tehran, Tabriz, and the Caspian Sea region, which has historically been a major factor in its commercial importance.
 However, it never rivalled other major Iranian cities like Ray, Nishapur, or Isfahan during the Middle Ages.
 One reason is that its growth is constrained by a lack of water.
 Until fairly recently, the entire Qazvin plain was irrigated by just a single qanat and four small streams.